hmunye/konsider/server/README.md

 ```bash
 ./scripts/init_db.sh
 ```
-> By default, the script will read values from `local.toml` configuration file
+> Note: By default, the script will read values from `local.toml` configuration file

 #### Step 3: Start the API